-Problem of the Week (March 12, 2018)
+Problem of the Week (May 7, 2018)

 Directions: Write your work on a separate sheet of paper.
 Label the paper with your FULL name, your teacher, and which problem(s) you are handing in, then staple it to this sheet.

 SHOW ALL YOUR WORK (show your calculations even if you did them in your head).

 Have you ever run a lemonade stand?
 It is a great way to start learning about running a business and you get to use real life MATH!
 Here is a recipe to make 1 batch of lemonade.

 The recipe makes 48 ounces (eight servings 6 oz. each).

 Level 1: Ingredients: Every business needs to think carefully about how much their supplies cost.
 To make 48 ounces of lemonade you need 1 cup of lemon juice.
 You can squeeze 5 fresh lemons to get 1 cup or get it from a bottle of juice.
 (Note: 8 ounces - 1 cup).
 Circle the source you want for your lemon juice and explain why you chose that.